Chapter 5: Taproot: The Evolution of Bitcoin’s Script System#

 print("btcaaron internally: t=HashTapTweak(x-only||merkle_root), P'=P+t×G")

-Key insights on key tweaking:
+Notes on key tweaking:

 Simple Payment:

-├── Internal Key: Just a regular private key
+├── Internal Key: a regular private key

-├── Script Commitment: Empty (no conditions)
+├── Script Commitment: empty (no conditions)

 ├── Tweaked Key: Internal key + H(key || empty)